MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-sql-database.md

 #### OAuth2 authentication

 Open **Edit credentials**.
-You'll see the sign in interface.
+You'll notice the sign in interface.
 Enter your account and password to sign in your account.
 After signing in, go back to the **New connection** page.

 :::image type="content" source="./media/connector-azure-sql-database/authentication-oauth2.png" alt-text="Screenshot showing OAuth2 authentication method.":::